Zack Greinke: Pitching style

 His curveball has two speeds with different types of movement, and he will sometimes throw a curve that is more in the middle range combining the types of movement.
 His two-seamer is his most-used pitch against right-handed hitters and is used more frequently than against lefties, as is his slider.
 His changeup is thrown only to left-handed hitters.
 Greinke's curveball is typically used early in the count, while his slider is his most common two-strike pitch.

 Greinke's slider has been one of his more effective pitches.
 Hitters have only a .154 batting average and .230 slugging percentage against the pitch.
 It has produced 51% of his strikeouts.
 Its whiff rate is 42%, and more than half the pitches put in play are ground balls.
 However, he limits the use of the slider in order not to put excessive strain on his arm.

-Greinke has produced good strikeout-to-walk ratios throughout his career, finishing in his league's top 10 five times and ranking eighth among active pitchers in the category, at 3.76:1 as of the end of the 2017 regular season.
+Greinke has produced good strikeout-to-walk ratios throughout his career, finishing in his league's top 10 eleven times.

 Greinke has been described as a "scientist as a pitcher" and is known for preparing for each start more extensively than most.

 Owing to his upright overhand pitching style, with a pause where the ball is hidden down next to his right knee before release, a forward-facing follow-through, and late movement that reaches the lower third of the strike zone, he is in an excellent position for fielding soft, short hits coming at him, which helped him gain many assists and six consecutive NL Gold Glove Awards as a pitcher.
 He was still awarded an NL Gold Glove in 2019 because he started the 2019 season in Arizona before being traded.